See explanation of our ratings system

 The bottom line: If you are a fan of the Membership Rewards program, can put the work into maximizing your rewards and know that you’ll make a certain number of transactions each billing period, the EveryDay cards will be hard to beat.
 However, there are cards out there that will give you a similar rate of return for less work.

-If you are interested in the American Express EveryDay card (with a sign-up offer of 10,000 Membership Rewards Points), you can apply for it here.
+If you are interested in the American Express EveryDay card, you can apply for it here.
+Terms apply.